Marcus Österdahl: Business development

 Further associated business developments included an audio music cassette plant, a record label for new talent and publishing interests.
 By 1977 the Polygram Group offered to acquire the company, provided that Österdahl would accept a position as Head of A&R for the Nordic market.
 However, Österdahl planned to expand Marcus Music and decided to remain independent.

 The Swedish company established a UK subsidiary in 1978 and acquired the lease on the legendary CTS Studios off Westbourne Grove.
 It was a landmark home to most Star Wars and James Bond film scores, and Frank Sinatra recorded his 1962 album Sinatra Sings Great Songs from Great Britain in this studio.
 Following a substantial refurbishment of the premises, Marcus Recording Studios installed state-of-the-art equipment and the spacious Studio One featured the first 48-track facility in London.

-Ten years later the Virgin Group was expanding and Richard Branson invited Marcus Österdahl for lunch on his houseboat in Little Venice on 12 February 1988 to discuss the acquisition of Österdahl's business interests.
+Ten years later, the Virgin Group was expanding and Richard Branson invited Marcus Österdahl for lunch on his houseboat in Little Venice on 12 February 1988 to discuss the acquisition of Österdahl's business interests.
 Instead, Österdahl acquired a development property for a new studio complex in Fulham, West London.
-The purpose built facility provided four very different studios under the same roof and established the first residential London studio with a small hotel and licensed bar and restaurant for musicians, artists and their friends.
-Marcus Recording Studios were used by artists such as Take That, Robert Plant, Chris de Burgh, Europe, Jamiroquai, Spice Girls, Meat Loaf, Bob Geldof, Holly Johnson, Dave Stewart, East 17, Ocean Colour Scene, Radiohead, Brand New Heavies, Boyzone, All Saints, Peter Andre, N-Trance, Sweet and many others.
+The purpose built facility provided for very different studios under the same roof and established the first residential London studio with a small hotel and licensed bar and restaurant for musicians, artists and their friends.

-The Swedish company was sold in 1981 to Soundtrade Studios and is a commercial recording complex in Stockholm – Sweden.
+The Swedish company was sold in 1981 to Soundtrade Studios and is a commercial recording complex in Stockholm.

 In 1999 the Fulham studios were sold to Worldsport.com a start-up by Alan Callan, the former head of Led Zeppelin's Swan Song record label as well as Jimmy Page's business manager.

-In 2023 Marcus Österdahl Instrumentals an orchestral double album from studio recordings produced and arranged by Österdahl in 1976/77 is released for global streaming.
+Marcus Österdahl Instrumentals, an orchestral double album from studio recordings produced and arranged in 1976/77 was released in 2023 for global streaming.